gergelyszerovay-old/react-graphql-mongodb-ts-tutorial-v2/README.md

 You can open the app here: http://localhost:3000/
 You can open GraphiQL here: http://localhost:3000/graphql

+To load the demo data, choose the 'Load demo data' option from the 'Debug' menu.
+The demo data contains 3 users: user1@example.com, user2@example.com and user3@example.com.
+Their passwords are the same as their email addresses.

 # Packages used

 ## The project uses the following packages on client side: